DCElfving/DCElfving.github.io/_projects/01-analog_station.md

 header-img: 'images/analog_station/analog_hero.jpg'
 ---

-A workshop for beginners, <em>The Analog Station</em> provides an introduction to micro-controllers, sensors, programming and hands-on soldering skills.
-All with a warm, analog glow!
+A workshop for beginners, <em>The Analog Station</em> introduces micro-controllers, sensors, programming and hands-on soldering skills.
+Students will go home with fun device <em>they built themselves!</em>

-<iframe src="https://player.vimeo.com/video/1144734945" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/1144734945?background=1" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Register
 Get tickets for the debut session on <strong>12/20/25</strong> with <a href="https://www.tiat.place">TIAT</a>.

 ## Overview
 A hands-on workshop in a kit, <em>The Analog Station</em> merges the tactile vibe of analog meters with modern sensor technologies and creative code.
+All with a warm analog glow!

 <img src="/images/analog_station/IMG_4114.jpeg"/>